If your bathroom is near one of the house’s gable ends, you might want to consider venting a bathroom fan through the gable.

 Step 1: Carve a hole for the vent

-Make a hole in the vent frame that will be covered by the vent frame.
+Make a hole in the vent frame that the vent frame will cover.
 Set a circular saw to cut through the siding and sheathing just deep enough.
 Alternatively, you might use a jigsaw and stop when you reach a stud.

 Step 2: install vent caulk, secure the vent louver panel to the siding, and sheathing with screws.
 As appropriate, caulk the edges.